 Buying a motorcycle helmet is not as easy as it may sound.
-There are many choices, makes, and models.
-And on top of that big variations in prices.
-There are many factors to consider, to you personally, all of which are part of the decision process.
+There are so many choices, makes, and models.
+And on top of that, vast variations in prices.
+There are many factors to consider to you personally, all of which are part of the decision process.
 These factors are important whether you’re a new motorcycle rider or an experienced one.
-It’s tempting to put fashion and price ahead of dull features such as, safety standards but in all reality, you need to consider the complete package when buying a motorcycle helmet.
-Finding a helmet which will foremost give you the best safety and protection, is key.
+It’s tempting to put style, colour nd price ahead of dull features such as, safety when buying a motorcycle helmet.
+But the reality is, you need to measure the standards and performance of the helmet foremost – your safety, comfort and protection, is key.

 A full-face helmet is the best recommendation – the more coverage the better and you’re definitely going to have more protection.
 But not all riders go for that as many want to feel the open road as much as possible.
 When buying a motorcycle helmet it will also need to be comfortable, as well as perform in all types of conditions – wind, rain and even frosty temps.
 Your helmet is without a doubt the most important piece of rider equipment!